 - A pen and a blank book.
 The spiral bound variety work well and no fancy decorating is required.
 Personally I like the bound type, with blank pages, but that is my own personal taste.

 - A safe place to store the journal, out of sight, out of mind.
-Privacy is the number one issue, so the most important rule is that when you are not using it, it must be out of sight.
+Privacy is the number one issue, so the most important rule is that when you are not using it, it must be out of sight and safe.
 That will ensure that most honest people will not read it.
 Even then, having a conversation with your family, expressing clearly that they are not allowed to read your journal is important.
-It goes without saying, that you have to have the same respect for their journals.
+It goes without saying, that you need to have the same respect for their journals.

 If you still have further concerns about dishonest people and your privacy, a lock, or locked storage place is also a good idea.
 I have a friend that writes a warning in the front, with words to the effect of: “If you are not me, you should not be reading this.”
-Another, hides it behind a picture frame.
+Another, hides it behind a picture frame and another friend carries it with her always.

 There is no point in writing and then throwing it away, because you lose the benefits of tracking your conversation with God and the personal accountability that a journal will give you.

 - Write regularly.
 Conversation does not have gaps that are months apart, so too God is continually speaking to us.
-I try write at least a paragraph with every quiet time.
+I try write at least a paragraph with every quiet time, that said, I do not write every day.
 There are other times, when I will use my whole quiet time, just to write in my journal: what I feel He is showing me; what bible verses or experiences I am having; my prayers; my observations; my concerns etc. Write as much as you need to, to record a conversation with God.

 People often ask me, “How do I know if God is speaking to me?”
 God speaks to us from His word, His Spirit reveals that conversation to us as we think on it.
 We don’t always keep our attention on the conversation and are quick to go off and start our day.
 By keeping a record of the conversation, we can more effectively track a conversation.